 Created by John Dahl and David W. Warfield

-What it doesn't say is that JACK ANDREWS is a business degree major, and former insurance investigator who's on the definite skids following the death of his wife.
-Now he's a "half-assed Dick Tracy" private eye, with a "nice-guy complex," still in mourning, and in serious hawk to the sharks.
-He crawls out of the bottle to become involved with Fay (played by Joanne Whalley, Val Kilmer's real-life wife at the time) who hires him to help her fake her own death to escape the violent clutches of an abusive boyfriend (Vengeance Unlimited's Michael Madsen).
-Call this one Blood Simple Lite.
+What it doesn’t say is that JACK ANDREWS (played by an impossibly boyish-looking Val Kilmer) is not particularly good at the job.
+He’s a business degree major and a former insurance investigator on the skids following the death of his wife, in the 1989 neo-noir Kill Me Again.
+Now he’s a “half-assed Dick Tracy” with a “nice-guy complex,” wallowing in booze and self-pity and in serious hawk to a loanshark.
+He crawls out of the bottle just long enough to become involved with Fay Forrester (played by Joanne Whalley-Kilmer, Kilmer’s real-life wife at the time) who hires him to help her fake her own death to escape the violent clutches of Vince Miller, an abusive boyfriend (Vengeance Unlimited‘s Michael Madsen).

-Some good ideas, some razor-sharp directing and Madsen shines as a psychotic (what else?) thug, but relative newcomers Mr. and (then) Mrs. Kilmer are way out of their league on this one, and the film lags after a while because of it.
-The script calls for blood and juice and passion, and instead we get Ken and Barbie.
-Fortunately, Kilmer's range has broadened and his thespian chops have considerably sharpened over the years, as evidenced by his subsequent portrayal of Gay Perry, a very different private eye, the flamboyant, hard-nosed and unapologetically gay P.I. in Shane Black's slam-bang action comedy Kiss Kiss Bang Bang (2005).
+Fortunately, Val Kilmer’s range has broadened and his thespian chops have considerably sharpened over the years, as evidenced by his subsequent portrayal of Gay Perry, a very different private eye, the flamboyant, hard-nosed and unapologetically gay P.I. in Shane Black’s slam-bang action comedy Kiss Kiss Bang Bang (2005).
+Whalley, meanwhile, has gone on to his a solid career in both film and television, both in the U.K. and the U.S.